-1.4.1.
+1.3.1.
 The visual paradigm

-In the visual paradigm, we will use three classes of images adapted from inspired by Mensen et al. (2017): 1) natural ("natural images"); 2) phase-scrambled blurred natural images ("phase-scrambled blurred images"); and 3) images of randomly shuffled natural images noise ("visual noise").
-The natural images are composed of two categories: 1) animals famous people ("famous-people images"); and 2) household objects ("household-objects images").
+In the visual paradigm, we will use three classes of images inspired by Mensen et al. (2017): 1) natural ("natural images"); 2) blurred natural images ("blurred images"); and 3) images of randomly shuffled natural images ("visual noise").
+The natural images are composed of two categories: 1) famous people ("famous-people images"); and 2) household objects ("household-objects images").
 One novel aspect of this study is that the amount of blurring applied to the natural images will be calibrated such that the blurred natural images are recognizable typically only if a natural version has been seen previously.
 The blurred images will then be presented on some trials after the natural images so that they become recognizable on those subsequent trials.
 This will allow us to completely control for low- and high-level stimulus complexity (which is identical between trials) while allowing for differences in phenomenology to manifest between recognizable and unrecognizable visual experiences.

-1.4.2.
+1.3.2.
 The auditory paradigm

 In the auditory paradigm, we will use three classes similar to those of the visual paradigm.
 For "natural audio", we will translate each natural image into a word and record it being spoken by a native English speaker.
-Natural audio will be composed of two categories that mirror those of the visual paradigm, but with an plus a third eyes-closed condition: 1) natural images of famous people's names translated into speech ("famous-names audio"); 2) natural images of household objects translated into speech ("household-objects audio"); and 3) natural images of household objects translated into speech with eyes closed ("household-objects audio eyes-closed").23 In addition to natural audio, there will be two putatively non-meaningful auditory classes: 1) noise-vocoded natural audio ("noise-vocoded audio"); and 2) auditory white noise randomly shuffled natural audio, with eyes open and eyes closed ("auditory noise" and "auditory noise eyes-closed", respectively).
-Furthermore, As is the case for the blurred images, the noise-vocoded audio clips, which are typically intelligible recognizable only if the natural audio has been played previously, will be presented on some trials after the natural audio so that they become intelligible recognizable on the subsequent trials.
-This will again allow us to completely control for stimulus complexity while allowing for differences in phenomenology to manifest between unintelligible recognizable and intelligible unrecognizable auditory experiences.
+Natural audio will be composed of two categories that mirror those of the visual paradigm, plus a third eyes-closed condition: 1) natural images of famous people's names translated into speech ("famous-names audio"); 2) natural images of household objects translated into speech ("household-objects audio"); and 3) natural images of household objects translated into speech with eyes closed ("household-objects audio eyes-closed").
+In addition to natural audio, there will be two putatively non-meaningful auditory classes: 1) noise-vocoded natural audio ("noise-vocoded audio"); and 2) randomly shuffled natural audio, with eyes open and eyes closed ("auditory noise" and "auditory noise eyes-closed", respectively).
+As is the case for the blurred images, the noise-vocoded audio clips, which are typically recognizable only if the natural audio has been played previously, will be presented on some trials after the natural audio so that they become recognizable on the subsequent trials.
+This will again allow us to completely control for stimulus complexity while allowing for differences in phenomenology to manifest between recognizable and unrecognizable auditory experiences.